grs-se/art-portfolio-cms--nuxt3-client/STYLE_GUIDE.md

 ```

 ### Composition API
-Since we want to upgrade to Nuxt 3 in the near future, we should pre-emptively work towards a compatible codebase, such that the transition will be as smooth as possible.
-Therefore, every new feature is required to be written in the new **Composition API** and should follow the following recommendations:
+Every new feature is required to be written in the new **Composition API** and should follow the following recommendations:

 ```vue
 <script lang="ts" setup>